jrenaud90/TidalPy/Documentation/structures_x/layers/gas_layer.md

 # GasLayer

+_Updated: 2026-09-16_

 `TidalPy.structures_x.layers.GasLayer` (`c_GasLayer` in C++) is the ideal-gas fluid layer class.
 It inherits `PhysicsLayer` and adds thermodynamic calculations for gas and fluid envelopes such as planetary atmospheres or gaseous mantles.
-No phase changes, cooling, or radiogenics sub-models are available, use `SolidLiquidLayer` for those features.
+No phase-change, cooling, or radiogenics sub-models are available; use `SolidLiquidLayer` for those.

 ## Inheritance